 But this was not enough, for me or for the type of work I wanted to do.
 It wasn’t hitting the spot, it wasn’t fulfilling me and at times it was draining me, which was a big concern considering my past experience of burnout.
 I began to realise I am an empath.
 An empath is someone who strongly senses the emotions, feelings and discordant energies in another when in their proximity.
 For an empath, in can be confusing to distinguish if what you are experiencing is yours or another’s.
 But with experience, and a lot of spiritual and personal development, you can distinguish this and work with the other person offering what you are picking up as a reflection if you’re called to.
 It’s a tough gig though.
 I am easily affected by the energies around me, in the environment and from people, which can affect my own energy and mood if I’m not vigilant.

 In 2010 I came across an organisation called Openhand and, at that time, their approach deeply resonated with me and so my journey with them began.
 It was a few years of deep therapeutic work on a level I’d never worked on before.
-Their core message is that there is nothing going on in this world except self-realisation.
+Their core message was that there is nothing going on in this world except self-realisation.
 You’re working with your soul; reclaiming lost fragments; unleashing its full expression; living your life from the place of your soul, not your ego (or mind, or head).
 Learning their facilitation process prompted me to develop my own soul facilitation process which, from the extensive reading I’ve engaged with across many spiritual disciplines, is a universal process.
 Others may use different language and terminology, but the process is the same.

 The following quote perfectly sums up what I’ve discovered – there are many paths up the mountain.
 I’ve learned to take only that which resonates and leave the rest.
 We are all unique with different backgrounds, experiences, ways of being and levels of awareness – what works for one may not work for another, but for someone else it may be exactly what they need to read, see, hear or experience.
 Honour your own truth and allow others theirs.